aws-samples/aws-iot-ota-deployment-tool/README.md

 main.sh creates the job,stream documents, upload the bin file to S3, parse the thingLists.txt and then starts a deployment or repeated stress test with the parameters

 * ThingListFile:
-    *  for example Thinglist.txt like the above example
+    *  for example Thinglist.txt like the above example(do not include spaces in the path)
 * BinFile:
-    * the binary that you wish to update, it will be uploaded to S3 by the script durring the test
+    * the binary that you wish to update, it will be uploaded to S3 by the script durring the test(do not include spaces in the path)
 * RoleARN:
     * the ota role you’ve created, it should look like “**arn:aws:iam::123456789:role/your_ota_role**“ and given [OTA update service role](https://docs.aws.amazon.com/freertos/latest/userguide/create-service-role.html) access
 * JobID: